 Schengen visa can be single-entry, double-entry and multiple entries.
 A foreigner can be issued Schengen limited territorial validity visa.

 A foreigner who owns a Schengen airport transit visa (A) is entitled to stay in the transit area of an international airport of the Republic of Lithuania, intended for reaching another state, during a stopover or change of an aircraft.

 A foreigner who wants to obtain the Schengen visa (C) can submit an invitation.
 Invitation is a document certifying the obligation of a natural person or a legal entity of the Republic of Lithuania to see to it that a foreigner who is arriving in Lithuania should be adequately accommodated during his stay in the country, if he has a visa and that the expenses of the foreigner’s return to a foreign country or the country of his origin should be covered.
 The invitation might facilitate the process of obtaining the visa and reduce the amount of money a foreigner who wants to arrive in Lithuania must possess.
 When a Schengen visa is issued on the grounds of invitation, the amount of money required is 20 Eur/day, while in all other cases - 40 Eur/day.
-The applications for the invitation approval are submitted online.
+Invitations are submitted online through the system of the Department of Migration.
 Both natural and legal persons of the Republic of Lithuania can submit an invitation.
 More information on invitation letters.

 - A valid travel document.
 Its validity shall extend at least 3 months after the intended date of departure from the territory of the Schengen Member States.
 A travel document shall contain at least two blank pages and it shall have been issued within the previous ten years;

 - A colour photo corresponding to the age of an applicant;

 - A valid medical insurance with a minimum coverage of EUR 30,000 and a document proving the possession of valid medical insurance;